-Larry W. Minor, Associate Administrator for Policy.
+Larry W. Minor,

+Associate Administrator for Policy.

 [FR Doc.
+2019-23763 Filed 10-30-19; 8:45 am]

+BILLING CODE 4910-EX-P

+DEPARTMENT OF TRANSPORTATION

+Federal Motor Carrier Safety Administration

+[FMCSA Docket No. FMCSA-2019-0033]

-2019-23762 Filed 10-30-19; 8:45 am] BILLING CODE 4910-EX-P DEPARTMENT OF TRANSPORTATION Federal Motor Carrier Safety Administration [Docket No. FMCSA-2010-0203; FMCSA-2011-0389; FMCSA-2012-0094; FMCSA-2012-0294; FMCSA-2014-0381; FMCSA-2014-0382; FMCSA-2015-0116; FMCSA-2015-0117; FMCSA-2016-0008; FMCSA-2017-0178] Qualification of Drivers; Exemption Applications; Epilepsy and Seizure Disorders AGENCY: Federal Motor Carrier Safety Administration (FMCSA), DOT.
+Qualification of Drivers; Exemption Applications; Epilepsy and Seizure Disorders

+AGENCY: Federal Motor Carrier Safety Administration (FMCSA), DOT.
 ACTION: Notice of final disposition.

-SUMMARY: FMCSA announces its decision to renew exemptions for 14 individuals from the requirement in the Federal Motor Carrier Safety Regulations (FMCSRs) that interstate commercial motor vehicle (CMV) drivers have "no established medical history or clinical diagnosis of epilepsy or any other condition which is likely to cause loss of consciousness or any loss of ability to control a CMV."
-The exemptions enable these individuals who have had one or more seizures and are taking anti-seizure medication to continue to operate CMVs in interstate commerce.
-DATES: Each group of renewed exemptions were applicable on the dates stated in the discussions below and will expire on the dates provided below.
-FOR FURTHER INFORMATION CONTACT: Ms.
+summary: FMCSA announces its decision to exempt five individuals from the requirement in the Federal Motor Carrier Safety Regulations (FMCSRs) that interstate commercial motor vehicle (CMV) drivers have "no established medical history or clinical diagnosis of epilepsy or any other condition which is likely to cause loss of consciousness or any loss of ability to control a CMV."
+The exemptions enable these individuals who have had one or more seizures and are taking antiseizure medication to operate CMVs in interstate commerce.

+DATES: The exemptions were applicable on October 4, 2019.
+The exemptions expire on October 4, 2021.

-Christine A. Hydock, Chief, Medical Programs Division, (202) 366-4001, fmcsamedical@dot.gov, FMCSA, Department of Transportation, 1200 New Jersey Avenue SE, Room W64-224, Washington, DC 20590-0001.
+FOR FURTHER INFORMATION CONTACT: Ms. Christine A. Hydock, Chief, Medical Programs Division, (202) 366-4001, fmcsamedical@dot.gov, FMCSA, Department of Transportation, 1200 New Jersey Avenue SE, Room W64-224, Washington, DC 20590-0001.
 Office hours are from 8:30 a.m. to 5 p.m., ET, Monday through Friday, except Federal holidays.
 If you have questions regarding viewing or submitting material to the docket, contact Docket Operations, (202) 366-9826.

 SUPPLEMENTARY INFORMATION: